desmodrone/desmodrone/README.md

 📸 I fuel my creative side with my content agency [apexwins.com](www.apexwins.com).

-⚡️ random fact: my username is derived from the desmodromic valve timing system used in Ducati motorcycle's
+⚡️ Fun fact: The inspiration behind my username actually comes from the desmodromic valve timing system utilized in Ducati motorcycles.

 <!--
 **desmodrone/desmodrone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.